orderlymeds/hiring/roles/salesforce_architect.md

 ## Nice to have

 - Salesforce certifications (e.g., Salesforce Certified Technical Architect, Application Architect, or System Architect)
-- Experience with Salesforce Service Cloud, Sales Cloud, or Commerce Cloud
+- Experience with Salesforce Health Cloud and / or B2B Commerce
 - Knowledge of DevOps practices and CI/CD pipelines for Salesforce
 - Experience with cloud platforms (e.g., AWS, Heroku)
 - Familiarity with Agile development methodologies